Resting Heart Rate: No Such Thing As normal - UrduPoint

 For this reason, it is vital to understand what information heart rate can provide.If we can decode the secret messages that our hearts tap out, we could continuously monitor our health and, potentially, receive advanced health warnings.The researchers had access to data from 92,457 adults across 50 states.

 The minimum and maximum RHRs for each individual were 39.7 and 108.6 bpm, respectively.
-In other words, between individuals, "normal" could vary by around 70 bpm.Other relationshipsWhen the researchers delved into the data, they found some significant relationships.
+In other words, between individuals, "normal" could vary by around 70 bpm.When the researchers delved into the data, they found some significant relationships.

 For instance, there was a considerable difference between men's and women's RHRs, as the authors outline:"We observed that 95% of men had an RHR between 50 and 80 bpm, while the corresponding range for women was between 53 and 82 bpm."The scientists also found significant differences in RHR related to age, body mass index (BMI), and sleep duration.